SequoiaIT-Devs/honeypot-blocklist/README.md

 ### Honeypot Probe

-The probe syncs fail2ban and applies new IPs to an SQLite BD in GitHub.
+The probe syncs fail2ban and applies new IPs to an SQLite DB in GitHub.

 A helper script called setup.sh